Arsh1213/getting_started_with_javascript/Chapters/5_conditionals_loops_recursions.md

 ```

-> You can __learn more__ about recursive functions in the [Microsoft documentation](https://docs.microsoft.com/en-us/scripting/javascript/advanced/recursion-javascript).
+> You can __learn more__ about implementing the `factorial()` function in the [Microsoft documentation page](https://docs.microsoft.com/en-us/scripting/javascript/advanced/recursion-javascript), and also a bit about people react to bad code from a comment at the bottom of the page.
 If you want to grasp the mathematics behind it (which I wholeheartedly recommend), read the first chapter of Donald Knuth's book [Concrete Mathematics](https://github.com/datasouvik/getting_started_with_javascript/blob/master/Assets/Concrete_Mathematics_2e.pdf).